Shoulder Replacement

 • total shoulder replacement

 Hemiarthroplasty replaces the head of the humerus with a prosthesis.
-The glenoid surface is left intact.
-Hemiarthroplasty can be done to repair a fracture of the humeral neck when the glenoid cavity isn’t affected and is still functional.
-Hemiarthroplasty can also used to repair:
+The glenoid surface is left alone.
+Hemiarthroplasty can be done to repair a fracture of the humeral head or neck when the glenoid cavity isn’t affected and is still functional.
+Besides fractures, other indications for hemiarthroplasty include:

-Shoulder resurfacing replaces the head of the humerus with a metal covering, or cap.
-Resurfacing retains the humeral neck and more than 50% of the humeral head.
+Shoulder resurfacing replaces the surface of the humeral head with a metal covering, or cap.
 The glenoid surface may also be replaced using a plastic prosthesis.
-Shoulder resurfacing is an option for younger patients and those with:
+Shoulder resurfacing may be an option for younger, active patients with:

-• rotator cuff tears that can’t be repaired including tears where arthritis is present
+• Rotator cuff tears that can’t be repaired, especially if accompanied by arthritis

-A major advantage of resurfacing is that it allows for future shoulder procedures and surgeries.
+A major advantage of resurfacing is that it preserves bone for future shoulder procedures and surgeries.
 However, resurfacing is not recommended when severe bone loss is present or if the bone is not healthy enough to support the prosthesis.

-Total shoulder arthroplasty replaces both the humeral head (ball) and glenoid socket with prostheses.
+Total shoulder arthroplasty replaces both the humeral head (ball) and glenoid (socket) with a prostheses.
+Usually the ball is metal and the socket is made of plastic.
 Total shoulder replacement is used when there is severe destruction of both the humeral head and glenoid surface from osteoarthritis, rheumatoid arthritis, osteonecrosis, or trauma.
-Approximately 7000 total shoulder replacements were performed each year in the U.S. from 1996 through 2002.

 Getting Ready for Shoulder Surgery